 Cleanaway's Director induction program is designed to enable new Directors to gain an understanding of, among other things, the Company's governance practices, culture and values and its financial, strategic, operational and risk management position.
-The program includes an induction briefing by the Company Secretary and Chairman, and an induction pack containing information about the Company, Board and Committee Charters and Company policies and procedures.
-New Directors may also meet with members of the Executive Committee to gain an insight into the Company's business operations and the corporate structure.
+The program includes an induction briefing by the Company Secretary and Chairman, an induction pack containing information about the Company, Board and Committee Charters and Company policies and procedures, and undertaking site tours of business operations.
+New Directors also meet with members of the Executive Team to gain an insight into the Company's business operations and the corporate structure.

-As mentioned in the earlier part of this document, Ingrid Player joined the Company on 1 March 2021.
-Other than Ingrid, there were no new appointments during the 2021 financial year.
+As mentioned in the earlier part of this document, Michael Kelly joined the Company on 1 December and Jackie McArthur joined on 1 September 2022.